Community ownership of assets

 Steadily increase community ownership of assets through mechanisms such as development trusts, community bonds and shares.
 Bring land and property into community ownership for development, Community Supported Agriculture or renewable energy projects.

-Development is a particularly large hole in our leaky bucket (see Tools for Transition No.19, page xx) and is something over which communities have very little control.
+Development is a particularly large hole in our leaky bucket and is something over which communities have very little control.
 It is also a huge driver for social inequity, for taking money and value out of communities that could have been retained there.

 As the authors of The Spirit Level: Why equality is better for everyone argue, communities with greater equity are healthier, happier and more resilient.
 Communities taking charge of their own assets is a key tool for building greater social justice and empowerment.